Lent: February 16th

 Friday After Ash Wednesday

-Other Commemorations: St. Juliana (RM); St. Onesimus (RM)
+Other Commemorations: St. Juliana, Virgin and Martyr (RM)

 Historically today is the feast of St. Juliana, a Christian virgin of Cumae, Italy, martyred for the faith when she refused to marry a Roman prefect.
 She suffered terrible ordeals and was finally beheaded.
 One tradition reports that Juliana actually suffered martyrdom at Nicomedia and that her relics were transferred to Cumae.